Screen, Cache, and Match: A Training-Free Causality-Consistent Reference Frame Framework for Human Animation: Experimental Evaluations

 \section{Experimental Evaluations}

-In this section, we apply FrameCache to several baseline methods of human image animation, including MagicAnimate~\cite{xu2024magicanimate} and StableAnimator~\cite{tu2025stableanimator}, and conduct corresponding experiments.
-We outline our experimental setup, including the dataset, model architecture, and evaluation metrics.
-Following this, we present our results and provide a detailed analysis of our findings.
+In this section, we evaluate the effectiveness of FrameCache by integrating it into three representative human image animation baselines: MagicAnimate~\cite{xu2024magicanimate}, StableAnimator~\cite{tu2025stableanimator}, and DynamiCtrl~\cite{zhao2025dynamictrl}.
+First, we outline our experimental setup, detailing the dataset, implementation details, and evaluation metrics.
+Subsequently, we present both quantitative and qualitative results, followed by a comprehensive analysis of our findings.